-What’s Holding Back the Demand for Water Quality Trading in the U.S.?
+What’s Holding Up the Demand for Water Quality Trading in the U.S.?

 Willamette Partnership’s Clean Water Project Manager Kristiana Teige Witherill coordinates the National Network on Water Quality Trading, a group of organizations working to advance to use of water quality trading.